← Back to ResourcesBreed Guides

 Heart supplements?

-Omega-3 (strongest evidence, ~40mg EPA+DHA/kg/day).
-Taurine + L-carnitine for grain-free history dogs.
+Omega-3 has the strongest evidence (about 40mg EPA plus DHA/kg/day).
+Taurine and L-carnitine for grain-free history dogs.
 CoQ10 plausible.
-Skip pet store “heart support” blends — underdosed.
+Skip pet store “heart support” blends.
+They are underdosed.

 Exercise with MVD?

 Encouraged at every stage.
-B1/B2: 30–45 min normal.
-C: 15–20 min, twice daily, calibrated.
+B1 or B2: 30 to 45 min normal.
+C: 15 to 20 min, twice daily, calibrated.
 D: dog-led only.
 Avoid Stage C+ doggy daycare and dog parks.
-Sniffing walks = mental tired without cardiac stress.
+Sniffing walks make a dog mentally tired without cardiac stress.

 End-of-life signs?

-Persistent SRR >35–40 despite max meds, orthopnea, repeated ER visits 2–4 weeks apart, severe appetite loss, syncope, ascites, cyanosis.
+Persistent SRR over 35 to 40 despite max meds, orthopnea, repeated ER visits 2 to 4 weeks apart, severe appetite loss, syncope, ascites, cyanosis.
 HHHHHMM weekly score.
-In-home euthanasia $400–$700 Calgary (Lap of Love, Compassionate Care Vet).
+In-home euthanasia $400 to $700 Calgary (Lap of Love, Compassionate Care Vet).

 Clinical trials?

-Yes occasionally — UCalgary Vet Med + Western Veterinary Specialist Centre.
+Yes, occasionally.
+UCalgary Vet Med plus Western Veterinary Specialist Centre.
 AVMA AHSD database, CKCSC, Cavalier Health Foundation.
-Free echos + meds during study.
+Free echos plus meds during study.
 Most need Stage B; Stage D rarely qualifies.

 Related Guide